 Without a doubt, there are faster ways to Monterey.
 Cutting through Silicon Valley, California’s hub of technological innovation, can get you from San Francisco to Monterey just as easily as the PCH.
 But you’d be missing out on the views of the Pacific!

-Even though Monterey is less than half the size of San Francisco there is just as much to see and do: whale watching, exploring the Monterey Bay Aquarium built right into the bay and discovering the same iconic Victorian architecture San Francisco is famous for!
+Even though Monterey is less than half the size of San Francisco there is just as much to see and do.
+If you come from mid-December to mid-April, you can do whale watching.
+The Monterey Bay Aquarium, built right into the bay, is always a fun choice as well.

 How far is Monterey from San Francisco?